American Airlines Flight 320: Altimeter concerns

-Accident investigators had taken the altimeters that were recovered from the crash to the instrument shop at La Guardia Airport for a detailed examination.
-On February 26, an article in the Chicago Tribune reported that after the altimeters had been cleaned of corrosion, water, and dirt, they were tested in a pressure chamber.
-According to the article, both of the devices functioned normally down to 1,000 feet above ground pressure level, but below 1,000 feet they stuck or lagged considerably.
-However, in testimony before the board during the March hearings, the manufacturer of the altimeters submitted written testimony that the instruments did not have any mechanical failure or malfunction before the crash.
-When they had been salvaged from the water, the pilot's and co-pilot's instruments had indicated minus 1,500 feet and minus 1,640 feet respectively, reflecting damage to parts of the instruments caused by immersion pressure.
-When questioned, the investigator acknowledged that there was no way to state exactly what the altimeters showed at the time of impact.
-In testimony before the CAB, American Airlines's director of flying said that a simultaneous malfunction of two altimeters at the same time was "almost mathematically impossible".
-The CAB heard from experts from the Lockheed Aircraft Corporation who had attempted to reproduce a 500-foot error in the reported altitude by simulating a buildup of ice in the air pressure lines that provide the input data to the altimeters.
-They flew an Electra plane behind an Air Force tanker that was spraying ice water to see if they could cause the pressure line to clog.
-In other tests, they intentionally plugged the line, used different methods of disrupting airflow into the port, and even had a mechanic spray a stream of water directly into the pressure port.
-None of the tests produced the 500-foot error that was reported by the pilots, and produced a maximum error of only of 40 or 50 feet.
+Investigators had taken the recovered altimeters to the instrument shop at LaGuardia Airport for examination.
+On February 26, the Chicago Tribune reported that, after corrosion, water, and debris had been removed, both instruments operated normally in a pressure chamber down to about 1000 ft above ground pressure level, but they stuck or lagged at lower simulated altitudes.
+However, at the March hearing, the manufacturer of the altimeters submitted written testimony that there was no evidence of a mechanical failure or malfunction before the crash.
+When they had been recovered from the river, the captain's and first officer's instruments indicated -1500 ft and -1640 ft, respectively, readings attributed to damage to parts of the altimeters caused by immersion pressure.
+Investigators acknowledged that the recovered instruments could not establish exactly what either altimeter had displayed at the moment of impact.
+American Airlines's director of flying testified that a simultaneous malfunction of two altimeters at the same time was "almost mathematically impossible".
+The CAB also heard evidence from Lockheed engineers who had attempted to reproduce the approximately 500 ft discrepancy described by the crew by simulating icing and other disturbances in the pressure system supplying the altimeters.
+Tests included flying an Electra behind an Air Force tanker spraying ice water, intentionally blocking the line, disrupting the air flow around the pressure port, and directing a stream of water directly into the port.
+None of the tests reproduced an error of the reported magnitude, and produced an error of at most 40 to 50 ft.

-In an attempt to discover why the crew of the Electra had not seen the runway ahead of them, the CAB heard from two pilots of a Northeast Airlines DC-3 that had landed at La Guardia Airport a minute or two ahead of the Electra.
-They testified that they had had no problem coming in under the 400-foot cloud ceiling and that they could see the whole mile-long runway ahead of them.
-However, crash survivors and sailors aboard the rescue tug stated that at the time of the crash, an isolated patch of fog and low clouds had moved over the river.
+The CAB also examined why the crew had not been able to see the runway before impact.
+Two pilots of a Northeast Airlines DC-3 that landed at La Guardia Airport a minute or two ahead of Flight 320 testified that they descended below the 400 ft cloud ceiling without difficulty and could see the full length of the runway.
+However, crash survivors and crew members aboard the rescue tug said that an isolated area of fog and low cloud had moved over the river around the time of the crash.